iomatix/Lugormod-X/__example_config/externvars.md

-#Extern Variables List
+# Extern Variables List
-List of all extern variables added by iomatix. test
+List of all Extern Variables added by iomatix.

-test

 **They are usable inside server.cfg file.**
 - **lmd_jedi_pickup_weapons** 0 is default.